-Many common treatments have side effects and contraindications that mean they are not always suitable for everyone, especially children.
+Many common treatments have side effects and contraindications that are not always suitable for everyone, especially children.
 Low-intensity Vibration therapy offers a new and innovative way to prevent and combat osteoporosis, using gentle vibrations to stimulate the body’s cells and encourage bone growth.

 Natural vibration therapy for osteoporosis

 Vibrations or mechanical signals dictate many of the body’s natural biological processes.
 When we walk, every step sends a series of vibrations through our bone cells.
 These stimulate growth and play a key role in building healthy bones.

 Ageing, hormones, and underlying health conditions affect how well our bodies respond to these signals and develop bone.
 Often it is a combination of these factors which reduces bone density and leads to the development of osteoporosis.

 Astronauts experience a similar issue.
 Free from the forces of gravity, their bodies don’t experience the mechanical loading required to stimulate bone growth.
 This puts astronauts at an increased risk of osteoporosis.
 Recognising this, NASA tasked Professor Clinton Rubin with finding a solution.

 He discovered a precise, targeted vibration that will mimic the body’s natural signals and encourage the mesenchymal stem cells in the bone marrow to reproduce.
 (3) Professor Rubin quickly realised the potential this technology had to improve bone health on Earth.
 After spending 35 years researching and refining the technology, the Marodyne LiV device was developed – a safe, effective, and certified Low-intensity Vibration plate.